RuntimePacker, Distribute one file including the runtimes. Ease installation avoid errors. Avoid DLL Hell. DLL, ActiveX modules OCX, Bitmaps

 Frequently Asked Questions

 A: Yes!
-And it's done pretty easy using the Wizard.
-The result is one file to ship.
+And it's done pretty easy using the included Wizard.
+The result is one .EXE file to ship.

-F: Which files are allowed to list in this project ?
+Q: What kind of files are allowed to be included by this project ?

 Requirements